DSACMS/npd_csviper/AI_Instructions/core_design.md

 The --trample flag will overwrite the previous import of the data with this new one.

+## Phase 4: Post Import SQL

+Underneath the {output_dir} there should be a directory full of SQL files that are numbered in the order they should be executed.

+Add a new stage of the sql import process that happens after data upload, which is the "post_import_sql" stage.
+This will allow for tasks like data calculations, indexing and data transformations to occur.
+This should take the form of a new directory, full of numerically ordered SQL files, using the REPLACE_ME_DATABASE_NAME and REPLACE_ME_TABLE_NAME templating approach.
+Look in ./nppest2/post_import_sql/nppes_npidata_21f8c89f23754346123596e3f6c66417 for an example.
+When the numeric prefix of the files are the same, then can be run in an order, larger numbers should be run later on.
+So all of the 01_something steps, should complete before the 05_something steps, which are in front of the 12_something steps etc.

 ### Behavior of Generated Script

 1. **Environment Setup**: